TheMoirs/BTM/replit.md

 ### Features
 - **Teams Management**: Add individually or bulk import via Excel.
 Displays team count.
 Supports inline editing.
 Table with sortable columns and horizontal scrolling for mobile.
 - **Matches Management & Reporting**: Generate PDF reports of matches grouped by stage.
 Preview-first design with in-viewer actions (Save, Print, Close).
 Uses jsPDF with auto-table plugin.
 Landscape orientation for PDFs.
-- **Results Summary & Reports**: View team statistics and match results.
+- **Results Summary & Reports**: View team statistics and match results grouped by division.
 Summary dialog and PDF reports include tournament name and full date/time timestamp for clarity.
+Results are displayed in separate sections for each division with collapsible cards.
 - **Read-Only Mode (View-Only Sharing)**: Generate shareable URLs (`?view=readonly&tournament={id}`).
 Auto-selects shared tournament.
 Hides all editing controls.
 Preserves query parameters across navigation.
 Auto-opens Results Summary in read-only mode.

 ## Recent Changes
+- **Division-Based Grouping for Results (October 2025)**: Enhanced Results page and Summary to group by division:
+  - Results page displays separate collapsible cards for each division (A, B, C, etc.)
+  - Teams without assigned divisions appear in "No Division Assigned" section at bottom
+  - Summary dialog groups team statistics by division with separate headers
+  - PDF reports (both Match Results and Team Summary) group content by division
+  - Added division field to results table schema, populated from team data
+  - Fixed bug where teams could be misassigned to "No Division" when playoff matches were processed first
+  - Division grouping preserves all existing sorting, filtering, and export functionality

 - **Results Page Column Reordering (October 2025)**: Improved readability by reordering columns on Results page:
   - Team name moved to leftmost position
   - Followed by Stage, then Match, then Date